nbdc-datahub/hbcd-docs/docs/changelog/knownissues.md

 <tr>
   <td>Bayley-4 Scales<br><code>nc_ch_bayley</code></td>
   <td><b>2.1</b></td>
   <td style="word-wrap: break-word; white-space: normal;">There are 13 Bayley administrations that do not have valid scores for all sub-tests.
 For these participants, the sub-test scores and/or domain scores display as <code>-9999</code>.
-We recommend cleaning the data to remove participants with scores of <code>-9999</code> <i>(participant list available in <a href="https://hbcd-docs-private.lassoinformatics.com/#flagged-participant-ids">HBCD Private Release Notes</a> accessible via the <a href="https://nbdc-datashare.lassoinformatics.com/help-center">NBDC Data Access Portal Help Center</a>)</i>.
-These participants will be removed from future release data.
+We recommend cleaning the data to remove participants with scores of <code>-9999</code> <i>(participant list available in <a href="https://hbcd-docs-private.lassoinformatics.com/#download">HBCD Private Release Notes</a> accessible via the <a href="https://nbdc-datashare.lassoinformatics.com/help-center">NBDC Data Access Portal Help Center</a>)</i>.
+These participants will be removed from future release data.</td>

-  <br><span style="color: red;">LUCI ADMIN NOTE: need to figure out if private site can be linked to directly (i.e. will prompt user to log in) - if not, then specify which tab to click in help center</span></td>
 </tr>
 </tbody>
 </table>